-The bones that stabilize the connection between the head and neck can be malformed (odontoid dysplasia) in individuals with MPS I, making the neck unstable.
+The bones that stabilize the connection between the head and neck may be malformed (odontoid dysplasia) in individuals with the severe form of MPS VII, making the neck unstable.
 If this occurs, fusion surgery may be required to connect all the bones to each other so they do not slip further.
 Some severely affected individuals appear to have occasional pain in the back of the neck.
-Rubbing may help this, and the child many enjoy having his or her neck gently massaged.
-If severe pain or pain associated with weakness or tremors in the lower legs occur, the child should have studies of the neck (MRI and flexion-extension X-rays) to evaluate for slippage of the neck vertebrae which can cause spinal cord compression.
+Rubbing may help this, and the child may enjoy having his or her neck gently massaged.
+If severe pain or pain associated with weakness or tremors in the lower legs occur, the child should have studies of the neck (MRI and flexion-extension X-rays) to evaluate for slippage of